He Withholds No Good Thing from Us

 You’ve done your part.
 You’ve hinted that you’re interested.
 You’ve flirted appropriately and made an effort to get to know him.
 But still there’s nothing.
 Nothing except a mutual friendship being formed and you find yourself endlessly frustrated and disheartened.

-I’m in this delicate place of wanting so badly to know this man better, but not wanting to act desperate—wanting him to see me as so much more then a friend, while keeping that light-hearted friendship vibe.
+I’ve been in that delicate place of wanting so badly to know this man better, but not wanting to act desperate—wanting him to see me as so much more then a friend, while keeping that light-hearted friendship vibe.
 Literally willing him to take notice and to take charge while falsely pretending I don’t want more.

-And as I navigate this strange dichotomy of emotions while trying to live authentically and honoring God, a few things strike me:
+And as I navigated this strange dichotomy of emotions while trying to live authentically and honoring God, a few things struck me:

 1. Somewhere along the road into adulthood I’ve picked up a lot of false teachings regarding Godly relationships and marriage.